sajmoni/make-js-lib/README.md

 ### Workflow

 1. Make changes
-2. `yarn build-test` and verify that your changes work
+2. `yarn go` and verify that your changes work
 3. Push `master` or make a `PR`